Nine outdoor challenges to tackle in 2023

 Runners will love seeing the capital during an adventure with Stromlo Running Festival, the Canberra Times Marathon Festival, or the Broken Marathon.
-Cyclists can challenge themselves with the Shimano MTB GP and Five Peak Challenge.
+Cyclists can challenge themselves with the AMB 100 marathon and Five Peak Challenge.
 There are even races that cater to both bikers and runners, plus popular trails in the capital to help you train in the lead up to your event.

-Returning to Stromlo Forest Park this mountain bike series (19 February) has a renewed focus on cross-country lap racing this year.
+Returning to Stromlo Forest Park is the AMB 100 Mountain Bike Marathon (19 September).
 Pedal along iconic trails as you compete for king and queen of the mountain, fastest lap times and #rockytrailracer accolades.
 Beginners through to experts are welcome at this GP.

 Stromlo Running Festival

 Ready to run the slopes of Mount Stromlo?
-Held across two days, Stromlo Running Festival (5 – 6 March) is known for its challenging vertical gains.
+Held across two days, Stromlo Running Festival (18 - 19 November) is known for its challenging vertical gains.
 Choose between 220 metres of vertical gain over 10 kilometres, 830 metres over 30 kilometres, or 1020 metres over 50 kilometres.
 This festival is a celebration of strength, resilience and courage - as you run you’ll see how Canberra’s environment has recovered after the devastating 2003 bushfires.
-This popular festival has allocated all its tickets; however, the festival’s online portal enables ticket transfers free of charge.

 The Canberra Times Marathon Festival

-Six stages, 42.2 kilometres, one lake, and team mates to cheer you on – these are all staples of the new long-distance running race dubbed the Broken Marathon (12 June).
+Six stages, 42.2 kilometres, one lake, and team mates to cheer you on – these are all staples of the new long-distance running race dubbed the Broken Marathon (date TBC).
 Register as an individual or as a team of two to six competitors and take on the gruelling marathon distance around Lake Burley Griffin together.